robinrendle/robinrendle.com/_posts/2014-10-10-scrambled-eggs-and-serifs.md

 title: Scrambled eggs and serifs
 date: 2014-10-10 00:29:00 -07:00
 tags:
   - typography
-- type design
-- naming things
-- tobias frere-jones
+extract:
-extract: "“Years ago, I asked one of my mentors what he thought was the hardest part of designing a typeface.
+  "“Years ago, I asked one of my mentors what he thought was the hardest part of designing a typeface.
 I was expecting “the cap S” or “the italic lowercase” or something like that.
 But he answered without hesitation: the name.”"
 update:
 link: http://www.frerejones.com/blog/scrambled-eggs-and-serifs/
 city: Plymouth
 country: UK